dustincys/en-1/_posts/2014-01-11-Bioinformatics-2014.md

 ![](http://i.imgur.com/F8WULOQ.jpg)

-## The Essential Equipments Before You Start Learning
+## The Essential Equipments Before Getting Started

 ## The Basic Skills And Knowledge You Should Be Equiped With

 ## Access to Learning Materials Through the Various Ways

+## Practice And Keep Going